 I was fortunate to spend two nights in Patzcuaro in early April before Semana Santa.
 This historic, colonial city on the shores of Lake Patzcuaro, one of the highest in Mexico, was once an important religious and political center.
 It is known for its Day of the Dead celebrations on November 1st of each year.
 Here Mexicans from all over the country gather on the island of Janitzio and in the villages around the lake.

 Patzcuaro has lovely squares, old churches, great restaurants and many shops offering the best of local crafts.
-My favorite resestaurant closed, so check with your hotel about the best places in town to eat.

 I stayed at La Siranda, an amazing boutique hotel right off the Plaza Grande.
 Once a classic residence in the heart of Patzcuaro, it has been transformed into a cozy, hotel with five suites and picturesque grounds.
 It combines tradition, refinement and serenity, with the element of exclusivity and therefore has no name on its facade.
 The lovely grounds were once the orchards of the Santa Caterina de Siena convent.
 The rooms were large and beautifully decorated with local crafts from Michoacan.
 The food was the best I had in town!